Florida State football coach Mike Norvell tests positive for coronavirus

-Norvell will be the first head coach in major college football to miss a game because of a reported positive test.
-Toledo’s Jason Candle and ULCA’s Chip Kelly also tested positive in July and March, respectively.
+Norvell would be the first head coach in major college football to miss a game because of a reported positive test.
+Toledo’s Jason Candle and UCLA’s Chip Kelly tested positive in July and March, respectively.

 “My result was surprising to me, but we have prepared for a potential positive result among anyone in our program, and we will put that plan in place while I am away,” Norvell said.
 “I will remain involved remotely as much as possible to help our team continue to prepare.”